House of Luzárraga: Origins

 Head of the house, Manuel Antonio Luzárraga, first arrived in Ecuador from Europe in 1814 as part of an assistance job to a schooner captain.
 Soon after arrival, the Luzárraga family began business dealings with locals in the country.
 The first bank founded in Ecuador was the "Banco Particular", founded by Manuel Antonio de Luzarraga, established in Guayaquil around 1862.
-It was given the authority to issue banknotes withth backing in precious metals, as well as loan credit to governments.
+It was given the authority to issue banknotes with backing in precious metals, as well as loan credit to governments.

 The importance and status of the Luzárraga family in Ecuador are verified by outside sources.
-In his writing, Voyages dans les Ameriques, French captain Gabriel-Pierre Lafond recalls Manuel Luzárraga being among one of the men he encountered when he landed in Guayaquil in 1828.
+In his writing, Voyages dans les Ameriques, French captain Gabriel-Pierre Lafond recalls Manuel Luzárraga being among the men he encountered when he landed in Guayaquil in 1828.
 He referred to him as one of the authority figures in the city.